Your Healthy Eating Plan: Tips on Staying Fit and Preventing Cancer

-In order to achieve the kind of health that will make you feel good and prevent life-threatening disease, you must also have a healthy eating plan.
+To achieve the kind of health that will make you feel good and prevent life-threatening diseases, you must also have a healthy eating plan.
 You might be thinking: Why does it matter what I eat?

 Aren’t all calories the same?